 Make a plan for how your student can increase his or her savings and earnings in high school.

 Scholarships and grants, unlike student loans, don't need to be repaid.
 Grants are often awarded by the government or the college itself, but scholarships may come from a variety of sources.
 Here's how you can help your student in the scholarship search.

 - Compare bottom lines.
 The largest scholarship awards generally come from colleges themselves.
 See what is available from the colleges your student is considering and the various requirements to receive guaranteed and competitive awards.
 Then, show your student how the financial picture changes with and without these awards.

 - Search early and frequently.
 Scholarships are available from employers, local organizations, national companies and individuals, and they all have their own requirements and criteria.
 Brainstorm and search free online databases early for sources and check them frequently to be sure your student is aware of all available opportunities and application deadlines.

 - Be a cheerleader.
 With college applications, senior year homework and activities, and other commitments, completing many scholarship applications can be overwhelming.
 Be prepared to encourage your student to keep his or her eyes on the potential reward.

-An estimate of your family's expected contribution to your student's education costs will be included in the financial aid award packets your student receives from colleges.
+An estimate of your family's expected contribution to your student's education costs will be included in the financial aid packets your student receives from colleges.
 Here's what you need to know: